-The Center for Continuing Education is responsible for all applications for admission to MAS programs.
+The School for Continuing Education is responsible for all applications for admission to MAS programs.

 1. Submit your application via the online platform eApply (www.lehrbetrieb.ethz.ch/eApply) and pay the application and handling fee using your credit card.